Skepsis-Market/mintlify-docs/for-traders/deterministic-payouts.md

 ## The Math Behind Deterministic Payouts

-### Shares = Your Claim
+### Your Claim is Fixed

-When you bet, you receive **shares** in your selected range.
+When you bet, you are buying a fixed claim on the prize pool.

 ```
 Investment: $100
-Price per share: $0.3125
-Shares received: 320

-Each share = $1 payout if your range wins
-Total payout = 320 × $1 = $320
+Odds: 3.2x
+Guaranteed Payout: $320

+If your range wins, you get $320.
 ```

-### Shares Are Fixed

-Once you have 320 shares, you have 320 shares.
-Period.
+### Why It Doesn't Change

+Once you buy this claim, it is yours.

-- Other people betting doesn't reduce your shares
+- Other people betting doesn't reduce your claim
-- Market movements don't reduce your shares
+- Market movements don't reduce your claim
-- Time passing doesn't reduce your shares
+- Time passing doesn't reduce your claim

-**Your 320 shares = $320 if you win.
+**Your \$320 payout is locked.
 Always.**

 ---